parasquid/parasquid.github.io/content/post/2014-12-14-setting-up-and-automating-my-hugo-blog-deployment-to-github-pages.md

 git subtree push --prefix=public\
 	git@github.com:parasquid/parasquid.github.io.git master
 ```
 It's a combination of the initial setup and the default deployment script from the hugo documentation.
-Now the only downside left (and this is a very minor thing for me) is that post updates take a number of minutes before they are seen live.
+Now the only downside left (and this is a very minor thing for me) is that post updates can take a number of minutes before they are seen live.
 But I can live with that.

+Also, there will be times when the master branch just won't deploy because of merge conflicts (and there's no way to do a force push on `git subtree`).
+So far all I have to do is to run `deploy.sh` one more time and it's all cool.

 ## Porting old blog entries to hugo
 I've blogged on and off for quite some time in various domains and platforms.
 There really isn't much I can do to automate the importing of the entries.
 Luckily I only have a handful of published posts, but I probably lost most of my drafts and idea dumps.